pip-templates/pip-templates-data-go/doc/Development.md

 ## <a name="build"></a> Building

 This microservice is written in the language Go, so, if you make changes to the source code, you need to compile it before running or committing to GitHub.
-The process will output compiled library files into an /obj/app folder.
+The process will output an executable Go file named run.go in the ./bin folder:

 ```bash
 go build ./bin/run.go